Commitment to responsible research assessment: Wellcome and funded organisations

 • statement of commitment to implementing the principles on their website – this should be clear and accessible

-• plan for implementing the principles, or a clear process in place for developing a plan (with a specified delivery date)
+• plan for implementing the principles or a transparent process in place for developing a plan (with a specified delivery date)

-• process in place for monitoring and reporting on progress in implementing the principles.
+• process in place for monitoring and reporting on implementing the principles

 The rest of this guidance is not intended to be prescriptive or exhaustive.
-We recognise that organisations will take different approaches to put these principles into practice, that reflect their own values, cultures and ways of working.
-We encourage organisations to consider other activities (that are not detailed below) where they feel they could add value in their own context, and to trial new ideas and approaches generated by their staff on an ongoing basis.
+We recognise that organisations will take different approaches to practice these principles, reflecting their values, cultures, and ways of working.
+We encourage organisations to consider other activities where they feel they could add value and to try new ideas and approaches generated by their staff.

 We also recognise that many organisations have already publicly committed to DORA, or equivalent statements, and have established processes for their implementation.
 We do not expect organisations to establish new public statements, implementation plans or parallel activities where these are already in place.